- Code STAT2005

 Upon successful completion, students will have the knowledge and skills to:

-1 Understand basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behavior.
+- Describe basic concepts of stochastic processes in discrete time, especially concerning Markov chains, their classifications and long-run behaviour; and

 - Demonstrate an understanding of continuous-time stochastic processes, with topics drawn from: Poisson Processes Other Markov pure jump processes Brownian motion Other related Gaussian processes